stolinator/w3se/README.md

 ## Planned Updates

-- Improve usability
-    - The list views for adding/removing items and perks are cool, but need work.
 - A more efficient way to find the Wasteland 3 save files on a given system
   - Should put common locations in the README
-- Sort, searching, and filtering for the perk and item menus
-- Removing perks
+- Filtering by quirk, background, and perks
+- Make Perk and Inventory screens searchable
+- Allow manually adding items/perks if not available in provided text files
 - A more efficient inventory browser (large inventories cause a noticeable app slow-down)
 - Include pre-built releases for anyone looking to test out the project!